th3r00t/pyShelf/README.md

 ### You dont need an X server to host a website, or your Movie & Tv collection, so why should you need one to host ebooks?

-_Other solutiions require you to have access to an X server to at the very least generate your book database, pyShelf doesnt.We aim to provide a fully featured ebook server with minimal requirements, and no reliance on X whatsoever._
+_Other solutions require you to have access to an X server to at the very least generate your book database, pyShelf doesnt.
+We aim to provide a fully featured ebook server with minimal requirements, and no reliance on X whatsoever._

 Follow or influence development @ <p align="center"><b>
     <a href="https://discord.gg/H9TbNJS">Discord</a>